lucaAnza/SportsTournamentScheduling-STS/README.md

 1. Populate /result
 2. Ask into CP script if is run from docker or not
-3. Add how to lunch from windows , how to lunch from linux
-4. Fix windows mount point
+3. Fix Optimize function.
+You cannot use Optimize()!!!